 You should also communicate any changes to contracts and policies to customers and stakeholders.

 To ensure your continued compliance with GDPR, you should ensure you have a schedule in place for regular audits of your organisation’s data processing and security controls.
 As part of this process, you should also ensure that records of personal data and personal data process are kept up-to-date.

-To find out more about preparing for GDPR and how it will affect you, check out our previous blogs:
+To find out more about preparing for GDPR and how it will affect you, check out our previous blogs and secondary resource: